Sometimes volunteers are just going to quit, and there’s nothing you can do to change their minds.

 Obviously, giving people a break is a lot easier when you have more than one volunteer in every role—which brings us to the next big way you can fight volunteer burnout.

 3. Distribute knowledge

 When you’re the only one who knows how to do your job, that job can quickly become more stressful.
 This usually happens in some of the most difficult or important roles—fewer people want to do it (or are capable of doing it), so the burden falls on a handful of people (or one person).
 They have to commit more of their lives to the role, and they feel less freedom to say no.

 I’ve never heard a church or ministry say, “We have too many volunteers.
 Seriously, we don’t need your help.”
 There are never enough volunteers.
 But that doesn’t mean we have to look at this situation and say, “Too bad.”

 Encourage your more experienced volunteers (or the ones who have more time) to learn multiple roles.
 Or see if anyone on your staff would be willing to give a volunteer a break now and then.
-When it comes to the long term health of your ministry, your team has to be able to support each other.
+When it comes to the long-term health of your ministry, your team members have to be able to support each other.

 4. Appreciate your volunteers

 You can never adequately compensate your volunteers for all the work they do for you.
 And the vast majority of volunteers aren’t looking for compensation.
 They’re volunteering.
 And if they’re volunteering in ministry, they’re probably hoping to get something you can’t hand them—like spiritual growth or a more intimate relationship with God.